Friday, April 19, 2013

 Career highlights

-Mark debuted in Quatermass and the Pit (1958), then took roles in The Password is Courage (1962), Seance on a Wet Afternoon (1964), Catch Hand (1964), Doctor Zhivago (1965), The Prisoner (1967), Crime Buster (1968), Curse of the Crimson Altar (1968), Clouds of Witness (1972), Poldark (1975), Jesus of Nazareth (1977), The Detective (1985), Cluedo (1991), Agatha Christie's Poirot (1993), and Doctors (2002/06).
+Mark debuted in Quatermass and the Pit (1958), then took roles in The Password is Courage (1962), Seance on a Wet Afternoon (1964), Catch Hand (1964), Doctor Zhivago (1965), The Prisoner (1967), Crime Buster (1968), Curse of the Crimson Altar (1968), Clouds of Witness (1972), Poldark (1975), Jesus of Nazareth (1977), The Detective (1985), Cluedo (1991), Agatha Christie's Poirot (1993), Doctors (2002/06) and Casualty (2008).
 His most memorable role was as the villainous Alan Bradley in Coronation Street (1986-89).

 Facts

 Mark received little formal education as a child as he spent two years in a tuberculosis sanatorium.
-His first wife was Joan Malin, who went on to marry actor John Le Mesurier, while his third wife was Coronation Street actress Sue Nicholls.
-His granddaughter is actress Emma Griffiths Malin, best known from her role as Louise in The Cazalets.
+His first wife was Joan Long, who went on to marry actor John Le Mesurier, while his third wife was Coronation Street actress Sue Nicholls.
+His granddaughter is actress Emma Griffiths Malin, best known for her role as Louise in The Cazalets.
 In 2013, he co-wrote a musical about the Beach Boys.

-Jimmy Gardner (Chenchu) Aug 24 1924 to May 3 2010
+Jimmy Gardner (Chenchu) August 24th 1924 to May 3rd 2010 (pneumonia)

 Doctor Who credits